Low-noise road surfaces – semi-dense asphalt (SDA)

 The following table shows the three most commonly used low-noise surfaces (LAB) in Switzerland al...

-Selection of flooring based on environmental conditions
+Selection of pavement based on environmental conditions

-Selection of coverings depending on altitude
+Selection of pavement depending on altitude

 The use of SDA 4 is not equally sensible and sustainable at every altitude.
 The acoustic effectiv...

-Web app for selecting low-noise road surfaces
+Web app for selecting low-noise road pavements

 QuietPaveCheck is a data-driven web application that supports cantons, cities, and municipalities...